 What Dwarf Shrimp Need to Molt

-The required salts for an upcoming molting are absorbed mainly from the water and apart from the diet, transferred to the bloodstream and mobilized for use.
-Therefore, eating the old exoskeleton after the molt, as often assumed, is not necessary.
+The required salts for an upcoming molting are absorbed mainly from the water and apart from the diet, transferred to the bloodstream, and mobilized for use.
+Therefore, eating the old exoskeleton after the molt, as often assumed, is not absolutely necessary.

 The calcium intake itself depends on the concentration in the body.